laurent85v/archuseriso/readme.md

       sudo aui-buildzfs

-The script uses the zfs PKGBUILDs from Archuseriso to build the zfs packages, they are compatible on any Arch Linux system.
+The script uses the zfs PKGBUILDs from archuseriso to build the zfs packages, they are compatible on any Arch Linux system.

 Normal installation on usb device
 ----------------------------------
-A normal installation can be carried out, this mode is the equivalent of an installation on internal hard disk.
-Parameters specific to the live system are reset to Arch Linux default values with the exception of the systemd journal which remains configured in volatile mode to limit disk I/O (especially for thumb drives)
+A normal installation can be carried out, this mode is the equivalent of an installation on an internal hard disk.
+Parameters specific to the live system are reset to Arch Linux default values with the exception of systemd journal which remains configured in volatile mode to limit disk I/O (especially for thumb drives)

 Synopsis: